Are you a budding beauty addict?

 Their tiny size enables them to penetrate the skins’ living cells; they work like minuscule delivery parcels, releasing their active ingredients into the skin.

 Comedones are known as whiteheads or blackheads.

 Non-comedogenic means the product has been screened to eliminate ingredients that clog the hair follicle and encourage blackheads and spots.

 The pH scale measures the acidity or alkalinity of a solution, with 7 measuring neutral, any number below this is considered acidic, and any number above is considered alkaline.

-Healthy skin has a slightly acidic reading, which is why pH balanced products are slightly acidic, helping to maintain naturally healthy skin.
+Healthy skin has a slightly acidic reading, so pH-balanced products are slightly acidic, helping to maintain naturally healthy skin.

-Found on combination skin, this is the area across the forehead and down the centre of the face, where oil glands and sweat glands of the face are more concentrated
+Found on combination skin, this is the area across the forehead and down the face’s centre, where oil glands and sweat glands of the face are more concentrated.

 No quotes on beauty would be complete without touching upon damaging UV rays, The UVA rays are often referred to as the ageing ray, and they are strong all year round.
 UVB rays cause cancer and burn deep into the dermis of the skin.

 The best way to guard against this is with broad-spectrum physical sun cream, containing titanium dioxide or zinc oxide that filters UVA and UVB filters.

 This is an ingredient that crops up in skincare all the time; Vitamin E is often used in moisturisers to combat dryness and stabilise formulas.